bart-ziolkowski/DTUChat/README.md

 # DTUChat - full-stack single-page web application

-This is a real-time chat application aimed at [the DTU community](https://www.dtu.dk/english/) developed in NextJS.
+This is a real-time chat application aimed at [the DTU community](https://www.dtu.dk/english/), developed in Next.js.

 ## Table of Contents
 - [Project Status](#project-status)